vafc21/balatroModMenu/README.md

 ImGui and LuaSocket.
 Call `ModMenu.fetch_index()` on startup and render the UI via `ModMenu.draw()`.

+`ModMenu.fetch_index()` will attempt to download the index specified by `ModMenu.index_url`.
+If that fails, it falls back to loading the local `mod_index.json` that ships with this repository.

+The local index file is looked up relative to the directory containing `mod_menu.lua`, so you can package it alongside the script when integrating with your mod loader.

 The exact integration steps depend on the loader (SteamODD/Lovely) used by Balatro.
 See the comments in `mod_menu.lua` for details.